jonaro00/AutoTrader/README.md

 ## Disclaimer

 This is a simple tool to make trading less boring.
-It is not error free, keep an eye out while it is running.
+It is not error free.
+Keep an eye out on the phones while the script is running.

 ## License